 H-1B Visa Maxillofacial Surgeon Jobs

-Maxillofacial surgeons qualify for H-1B sponsorship as a specialty occupation requiring a medical degree and surgical residency training.
+Maxillofacial surgeons qualify for H-1B visa sponsorship as a specialty occupation requiring a medical degree and surgical residency training.
 Most positions are at academic medical centers, hospital systems, or oral surgery practices that file petitions through USCIS.
 Competition for sponsored roles is lower than in primary care, but credential verification and licensing timelines add complexity.

-See All Maxillofacial Surgeon JobsOverview
+Find H-1B Visa Maxillofacial Surgeon JobsOverview

-Showing 5 of 9+ Maxillofacial Surgeon jobs
+Showing 5 of 12+ Maxillofacial Surgeon jobs

-See all Maxillofacial Surgeon jobs
+See all Maxillofacial Surgeon Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Maxillofacial Surgeon roles.